fprados/brainageR_dockerfile/README.md

        docker run --rm -it -v ${PWD}/your_data:/data -w /data docker.io/library/brainimage:latest brainageR -f sub-01_T1w_defaced.nii -o subj01_brain_predicted.age.csv

 'sub-01_T1w_defaced.nii' is the name of the raw T1-weighted MRI scan decompressed in nii format placed in your_data folder, and 'subj01_brain_predicted.age.csv' is the .csv file where the age predictions are saved.
-For linux, you must replace ${PWD} by ´pwd´.

 In this dockerfile, brainageR relies in Octave instead of Matlab.

 Links for required softwares: